HMS-Core/hms-ml-demo/README.md

 If you are still evaluating HMS Core, obtain the latest information about HMS Core and share your insights with other developers at [Reddit](https://www.reddit.com/r/HuaweiDevelopers/).

-If you have any questions about using the HMS sample code, try:
 - To resolve development issues, please go to [Stack Overflow](https://stackoverflow.com/questions/tagged/huawei-mobile-services).
 You can ask questions below the huawei-mobile-services tag, and Huawei R&D experts can solve your problem online on a one-to-one basis.
 - To join the developer discussion, please visit [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/forum/hms-core).